nickloman/nickloman.github.com/_posts/2015-03-12-balti-and-bioinformatics-25th-may-2015-birmingham.md

 that would outlast the meeting and lead to collaborations or self-help groups etc.

-But we will have great talks to, and this is your opportunity to answer the question which is very much to the front of any British person's mind, namely: which of the ex-colonies are managing better without us, Australia or Canada?
+But we will have great talks too, and this is your opportunity to answer the question which is very much to the front of any British person's mind, namely: which of the ex-colonies are managing better without us, Australia or Canada?